 - +47 57 78 54 71

 For those travelling north on the E39 beyond Bergen, there are surprisingly few attractive sites until one reaches the southern shore of the mighty Sognefjord, close to the ferry crossing from Oppedal to Lavik.
-A left turn towards Brekke takes you to the family run Botnen Camping overlooking the fjord and with wonderful views of distant mountains.
+A left turn towards Brekke takes you to the family-run Botnen Camping overlooking the fjord and with wonderful views of distant mountains.

-The reception building has a small shop selling fishing tackle and basics supplies, and thoughtfully provides a timetable for the passage of cruise ships heading for Flåm.
+The reception building has a small shop selling fishing tackle and basic supplies, and thoughtfully provides a timetable for the passage of cruise ships heading for Flåm.
 The access road is single track in parts, but with regular passing places.
-At Brekke is a well known tourist landmark, the remarkable Breekstranda Fjord Hotel, a traditional turf-roofed complex which tourist coaches are unable to resist.
+At Brekke is a well-known tourist landmark, the remarkable Breekstranda Fjord Hotel, a traditional turf-roofed complex that tourist coaches are unable to resist.

 Toilet block with washbasins and showers (on payment).
 Tidy sanitary unit with modern facilities, kitchen, laundry and reception above.
 Motorhome services.
 Small shop.
 Trampoline.
 Swimming, fishing and boating in fjord.
 Bicycle hire.
 Boats and canoes for hire.
 WiFi over site (charged).

 LocationSite is on the coast road west of Brekke, 11 km. from E39.
 Access in places is single-track with passing places.
 Link to campsite location map on google

 Decimal Degrees (DD)

 Degrees, Minutes & Seconds (DMS)